Location in France

 photo Michele Ch'i

 This site presents our wines, and there’s a complete price list and information on how you can obtain them - How to Buy.
-The sections on Vines and Winemaking each start with an overview, to give you a quick picture of how we work, but more detail follows if you want to know more.
+The sections on Vines and Winemaking each start with an overview, to give you a quick picture, but more detail follows if you want to know more.
 There’s also a page about our other traditional products - Walnuts and Prunes.

-We enjoy meeting the many customers who come to us to buy directly from the property, to see the vines and chai (winery), and to ask us about vinegrowing and winemaking - see Contact/Visit.
+I enjoy meeting the many customers who come to buy directly from the property, when you can ask about vinegrowing and winemaking - see Contact/Visit.
 The Lot Valley page tells you a little about the many attractions of our area.
-Do come and see us if you come to SW France!
+Do come to Domaine du Garinet if you come to SW France!

 Vignerons Independants logo